quicwg/base-drafts/draft-ietf-quic-http.md

 to select HTTP/3, the token "h3" is used in the Application-Layer Protocol Negotiation (ALPN; see {{!RFC7301}}) extension during the TLS handshake.

-Connectivity problems (e.g., blocking UDP) can result in QUIC connection establishment failure; clients SHOULD attempt to use TCP-based versions of HTTP in this case.
+Connectivity problems (e.g., blocking UDP) can result in a failure to establish a QUIC connection; clients SHOULD attempt to use TCP-based versions of HTTP in this case.

 Servers MAY serve HTTP/3 on any UDP port; an alternative service advertisement